cloudinary/frontend-frameworks/README.md

 import React, { Component } from 'react' import {Cloudinary} from "@cloudinary/base";
-import { CldImg, accessibility, responsive } from '@cloudinary/react';
+import { AdvancedImage, accessibility, responsive } from '@cloudinary/react';

 // Once per project/app - configure your instance,
 // See the documentation in @cloudinary/base for more information